Planar lattices and equilateral odd-gons: Introduction

 \begin{Thm}[{\cite[Theorem 6.1]{Maehara}}] For a planar lattice $L$, the following three are equivalent. (i) $L$ contains an equilateral triangle. (ii) $L$ contains a convex equilateral $n$-gon for every $n\geq 3$. (iii) $L$ is similar to an integral lattice $L'$ with $\nu(L')=3$. \end{Thm}

-From Theorems~\ref{integral} and \ref{mod}, we see that for each even $n \neq 4$, a planar lattice $L$ contains an equilateral $n$-gon if and only if $L$ is similar to an integral lattice.
+From Theorems~\ref{integral} and \ref{mod}, we see that for each even $n \neq 4$, a planar lattice $L$ contains a convex equilateral $n$-gon if and only if $L$ is similar to an integral lattice.
 In this paper, we consider the following problem.

 \begin{Prob} Let $n$ be an odd integer with $n \geq 3$.
 Find the condition on a planar lattice $L$ so that $L$ contains an equilateral $n$-gon. \end{Prob}

 Theorem~\ref{triangle} answers Problem~\ref{oddgon} in the case where $n=3$.
 In this paper, we extend Theorem~\ref{triangle} and answer Problem~\ref{oddgon} when $n$ is small.
 We also give an affirmative answer to the following problem, which is posed by Maehara~\cite{Educ, Maehara}.